 Seafood markets designate salmon as being wild, wild-caught or farmed.
 Each of these terms has a commonly accepted meaning based on the life cycle of the salmon.
 Most jurisdictions monitor and control the numbers of each type of salmon caught, both by commercial and recreational fishermen.
 All species of salmon may have any of these designations attached to them.

 Wild salmon have not had their life cycle interrupted or manipulated by humans.
-These fish have hatched from spawned eggs in native streams or rivers, and grown to maturity in rivers and oceans.
+These fish have hatched from spawned eggs in native streams or rivers, and grew to maturity in rivers and oceans.
 Wild salmon are always native to the area in which they were caught.

 Fish hatcheries produce large numbers of young salmon, called fry, and release them into streams and rivers.
 These salmon are species native to the area, and complete the remainder of their natural life cycle after their release.
 A harvested salmon which had any portion of its life cycle manipulated by humans, including a hatchery birth, is designated as wild-caught.
 Wild-caught salmon are genetically very similar to wild salmon.